RamaPramati/StackOverFlowJavaPostsFilter/README.md

 &lt;row Id="11" PostTypeId="1" AcceptedAnswerId="1248"....Body =
 “”....Title="How can relative time be calculated in C\#?"
 Tags="&lt;c\#&gt;&lt;datetime&gt;&lt;datediff&gt;&lt;relative-time-span&gt;".....&gt;

 &lt;row Id="12" PostTypeId="2" ParentId="11" .....Score="278"
 Body="”....&gt;

 It contains all questions and answers related of stackoverflow posts.
-To differentiate between question and answers they used *PostTypeId*.
+To differentiate between questions and answers they used *PostTypeId*.
 If it is “1” then it is a question, in case of “2” it is an answer.

 We can map each question to its accepted answer by using